LiveRamp/reslang/docs/manual.md

 ## Extended Example

-Please see here for a real-life example, explaining the [./direct2dist.md](Direct2Dist API).
+Please see [this page](./direct2dist-explanation.md) for a real-life example, explaining the [Direct2Dist API](../models/direct2dist).

 ## Reference Manual